ellisztamas/fecundity_components/README.md

 ### Derived data

 The script `R/rqtl_files.R` formats RIL data.
-This outputs .csv for each trait with RIL names in a common order for performing genetic correlations with five columns:
+This outputs CSV files for each trait with RIL names in a common order for performing genetic correlations with five columns:

 * **id**: RIL name.
 * **it2010**: RIL means for Italy in 2010.